 - Hours must be completed under the supervision of an occupational therapist or certified occupational therapy assistant

 - Examples of practice settings include, but are not limited to acute care or rehabilitation hospitals, outpatient clinics, school-based or pediatric practice, mental health practice and nursing homes.

 - All of the required experience must be completed PRIOR to application to the ISU MOT Program.

 - Observation hours must not include therapy that is administered to the applicant or to relatives of the applicant.

 - Observation hours must have been completed within 5 years of application.

 Each applicant is required to submit three letters of reference to complete the application.
 The letters of reference should come from the following individuals:

-- One letter from an Occupational Therapist or OTA - who directly supervised your volunteer or aide experience.
+- One letter from an occupational therapist (OT) or occupational therapy assistant (OTA) - who directly supervised your volunteer or aide experience.

-- One letter from an Academic Reference - professor or advisor who is familiar with your academic performance.
+- One letter from an academic reference - a professor or advisor who is familiar with your academic performance.